cohesity/cohesity-vcd-extension/README.md

 # Cohesity Extension for VMware vCloud Director

-Cohesity Extension for vCloud Director enables Managed Service Providers to offer data protection as a self-service in multi-tenant environments.
-This extension integrates natively with vCloud Director HTML UI and makes self-service data protection operations available at your fingertips.
-It delivers self-service to multiple tenants in a secure manner through role based access control.
+Cohesity Extension for VMware vCloud Director enables cloud providers to offer data protection as a service in multi-tenant environments.

+This extension integrates natively with vCloud Director HTML UI and makes self-service data protection  available to tenants.
+It delivers self-service in a secure manner through role-based access control.
+Having integrated data protection services streamlines operations as well as provides a rich tenant experience.

 ## Prerequisites